Basil Oil: The Health and Aromatherapy Benefits of Basil Essential Oil

 Combine a few drops of basil essential oil with a suitable carrier oil, rub it on sore muscles or arthritic joints, and soon the patient will be pain free.

-This oil is used often in homeopathic skin toners, and even some commercial facial preparations use basil plant oil.
+This oil is used often in homeopathic skin toners, and some commercial facial preparations use basil plant oil.

 Fighting internal infections: Basil oil can also be taken internally for infections of the bladder and other bacterial and viral infections.